 Heating & Cooling Investigation

-In this second-grade investigation, students explore how heating and cooling different materials changes their properties, as they seek to understand how different ingredients make a cake.
-They support claims about whether heat changes the state of materials with evidence, and wonder about a few (chocolate chips, a rock).
-They explore the idea of reversible and irreversible changes, considering which materials can return to their original form after being heated or cooled and which ones cannot.
-They use this information to explain the phenomenon of a cake baking.
+In this second-grade investigation, students explore how heating and cooling materials changes their properties as they seek to understand how different ingredients make a cake.
+They support claims about whether heat changes the state of materials with evidence, and wonder about a few materials (chocolate chips, a rock).
+They explore the idea of reversible and irreversible changes, considering how the properties of some materials can change back when heat is removed (liquid water can change back to solid water in a freezer) but some can't (a solid egg does not become liquid again when left out overnight).

 Context